Over the course of several days in the middle of 2019, the once-beloved Fisher Price Rock ‘n Play was exposed, denounced, and recalled.

 One thing I’ve learned from my research is that sleeping arrangements constitute only one factor in the SIDS equation, and as important as these decisions are, they are but one piece of a very convoluted puzzle.
 Researchers are exploring all kinds of potentially-relevant components, ranging from maternal smoking to carbon dioxide buildup in babies’ inner ears.

-The story with the Rock ‘n Play is distinct, though, because the deaths associated with the product appear to have been completely preventable — a far cry from a typical SIDS loss, which are, by definition, unpreventable.
+The story with inclined infant sleepers is distinct, though, because the deaths associated with these products appear to have been completely preventable — a far cry from a typical SIDS loss, which are, by definition, unpreventable.

 It had all the data, and it either failed to discern a problem or failed to act accordingly — or both.
-According to its website, the organization is specifically “charged with protecting the public from unreasonable risks of injury or death associated with the use of… products under the agency’s jurisdiction” — yet it took a third-party analysis (from Consumer Reports) combined with formal (the AAP) and informal (the public media) pressure for the CPSC to “do something” here.
+According to its website, the organization is specifically “charged with protecting the public from unreasonable risks of injury or death associated with the use of… products under the agency’s jurisdiction” — yet it took a third-party analysis (from Consumer Reports) combined with formal (the AAP) and informal (the public media) pressure for the CPSC to “do something” in the first place.
+(Since then, it did issue a blanket warning against using inclined sleepers.)

 Plus, Americans don’t have unlimited access to CPSC data.
 Parents who submit safety incident reports to the CPSC can make their submissions public (their accounts are chilling), but many families send them privately to the organization.

-So if the CPSC isn’t analyzing this data sufficiently or acting upon it, then who is?
+So if the CPSC wasn’t analyzing this data sufficiently or acting upon it, then who was?
+Who is?

 After all, it’s unrealistic for us, as parents, to scrutinize data for every product we purchase.
 Not to mention, we don’t have all the data in the first place.
 Case in point: we called the CPSC to ask about getting the incident reports behind the Rock ‘n Play recall, and it’s a process.
 To gain access, you need to submit a Freedom of Information Act (FOIA) request to view records.
 Even to ascertain whether there have been any deaths associated with a product, you’d need to file an FOIA request.
 If your request is approved, it could be weeks, or longer, before you receive the information requested.